Deathlok: Henry Hayes

 A new Deathlok debuted during the "Original Sin" storyline.
 Henry Hayes worked at Doctors Without Borders.
 During his duty, he lost a leg in a suicide bomber attack in Kandahar (or was brainwashed into thinking he did).
 Hayes was taken care of by the company Biotek, who provided him with a composite fiber prosthesis.
 Upon being placed under mind-control, Hayes became Deathlok, where he was used as an assassin, a soldier, a killer, a fighter, and an operative.
 He had participated in at least one armed conflict alongside organized troops, and assassinated countless people even in populated areas.
 Hayes was often memory-wiped and did not remember his assignments.
-While at MTA Metro-North station, he tried to engage discussion with another leg amputee and advised him to contact Biotek, as his own prosthesis (plastic ones, as it was the only kind his pension afforded him) forced the man to use crutches.
+While at MTA Metro-North station, he tried to engage discussion with another leg amputee and advised him to contact Biotek, as his own prosthesis forced the man to use crutches.
 This man left, seemingly displeased with the discussion.
 Immediately afterward, he met Seth Horne, an off-duty S.H.I.E.L.D. agent who was present when the Eye of the Watcher exploded, releasing a blast of energy which revealed deep secrets to anyone in its radius.
 To Horne, it revealed Hayes' true story.
 This level 4 agent wanted to congratulate him, stating that S.H.I.E.L.D. would wish to have him in their ranks.
 As Hayes really did not know what Horne was talking about, he threatened to call the authorities, forcing the agent to leave after a last congratulations.
 Immediately, Hayes was ordered to kill him as the announcement board of the station indicated the words "Whiskey David", triggering Hayes' Deathlok persona.
-After following Seth Horne into the restroom, Deathlok quickly executed him, left, took some medications, and returned to his civilian life heading to the train to join his daughter Aria.
+After following Seth Horne into the restroom, Deathlok quickly executed him, left, took some medications, and returned to his civilian life.